srschreiber/macroni/README.md

 # Macroni

 DSL for GUI automation with OCR, template matching, and screen interaction.
-Human-like randomness is baked into all operations, such as mouse movement and playback.
+Human-like randomness is baked into all operations, such as cubic bezier curved mouse movements and playback.

 ## Installation

 ### 1. Install Python Dependencies